apache/pinot/docs/trying_pinot.rst

 .. code-block:: sql

-  /*Total number of documents in the table*/ select count(*) from baseballStats limit 0
+  /*Total number of documents in the table*/
+  SELECT count(*) FROM baseballStats LIMIT 0

-  /*Top 5 run scorers of all time*/ select sum('runs') from baseballStats group by playerName top 5 limit 0
+  /*Top 5 run scorers of all time*/
+  SELECT sum('runs') FROM baseballStats GROUP BY playerName TOP 5 LIMIT 0

-  /*Top 5 run scorers of the year 2000*/ select sum('runs') from baseballStats where yearID=2000 group by playerName top 5 limit 0
+  /*Top 5 run scorers of the year 2000*/
+  SELECT sum('runs') FROM baseballStats WHERE yearID=2000 GROUP BY playerName TOP 5 LIMIT 0

   /*Top 10 run scorers after 2000*/
-  select sum('runs') from baseballStats where yearID>=2000 group by playerName limit 0
+  SELECT sum('runs') FROM baseballStats WHERE yearID>=2000 GROUP BY playerName

-  /*Select playerName,runs,homeRuns for 10 records from the table and order them by yearID*/ select playerName,runs,homeRuns from baseballStats order by yearID limit 10
+  /*Select playerName,runs,homeRuns for 10 records from the table and order them by yearID*/ SELECT playerName,runs,homeRuns FROM baseballStats ORDER BY yearID LIMIT 10

 The full reference for the PQL query language is present in the :ref:`pql` section of the Pinot documentation.